 Knowing how to react when a loved one develops an addiction is incredibly difficult.
 Unfortunately, many families across the country choose to do nothing.
-Of the more than 22 million Americans in the country dealing with a substance abuse problem in 2014, less than one-fifth of those individuals entered treatment.
+Of the more than 22 million Americans in the country dealing with a substance abuse problem in 2014, less than one-fifth of those individuals entered addiction treatment programs.

 A lack of communication surrounding a loved one’s addiction has a clear cost.
 That’s why it’s so important for families to understand how to arrange an intervention.
 After all, a family’s ability to guide their loved one into treatment on their own is limited, making the services of a professional interventionist all the more important.

 Families are more likely to help their loved one get into the right treatment program if they rely on a knowledgeable expert.
-Use this guide on how to arrange an intervention if you suspect that a loved one needs immediate help with addiction issues.
+Use this guide on how to arrange an intervention if you suspect that a recovering user needs immediate help with addiction issues.

 1. Contact a Professional